telerik/maui-docs/controls/datepicker/datepicker-commands.md

 ---
 title: Commands
 page_title: .NET MAUI DatePicker Documentation | Commands
-description: Check our &quot;Commands&quot; documentation article for Telerik DatePicker for .NET MAUI.
+description: "Use the exposed commands of the Telerik UI for .NET MAUI DatePicker to programmatically manipulate the display of its popup and clear selected dates or accept or cancel the date selection."
 position: 7
 slug: datepicker-commands
 ---

 # Commands

-## DatePicker Commands
+Telerik UI for .NET MAUI DatePicker exposes a number of commands for programmatic manipulation of its popup rendering.

+## Clearing Selected Dates

-DatePicker for .NET MAUI exposes the following commands you can use to programmatically manipulate displaying the popup as well as clearing the selected date:
+The DatePicker supports the following commands, which enable you to control the display of its popup and clear the selected date:

-* `ToggleCommand`(*ICommand*): Allows you to show/hide the popup used for selecting a date value.
+* `ToggleCommand`(`ICommand`)&mdash;Allows you to show or hide the popup that is used for selecting a date value.
-* `ClearCommand`(*ICommand*): Allows you to clear the displayed date.
+* `ClearCommand`(`ICommand`)&mdash;Allows you to clear the displayed date.

-### Example for ToggleCommand and ClearCommand
+The following example demonstrates how to set `ToggleCommand` and `ClearCommand`.

 ```XAML
 <StackLayout>